getmoro/moro/README.md

 ```
 For more possible formats see the [Moment.js documentation](https://momentjs.com/docs/#/displaying/format/)

-## Screen recorded video tutorial
-Watch this screen recording to see all the features Moro has: [link](https://asciinema.org/a/106792)

 ## Setting work day duration and break time default
 In Finland a full work day is 7.5 hours, which is the default in moro.
 To change it use this: